julianjuko/subset-prompter/README.md

 The syntax for specifying the data path is important:

 - A single period `.` indicates a direct parent-child relationship between keys.
 - Two or more periods such as `..` or `...` signify one or more "blank" abstraction levels between the keys which could be either an array or an object (similar to `Record<string, object>` type in TypeScript).
-In such cases, all corresponding values are consolidated at each abstraction level as part of the bottom-level subset.
+In such cases, all corresponding values are flattened and then consolidated at each abstraction level as part of the returned subset.
+- It is probably simpler to think of an imaginary between consecutive periods as a "blank" key to denote an abstraction level for flattening, such that `key1...key2` is actually treated as `key1.<flatten>.<flatten>.key2`

 For instance, given the following JSON object: